darafferty/rapthor/README.md

 Rapthor: LOFAR DDE Pipeline
 ===========================

 Rapthor is an experimental pipeline for correcting direction-dependent effects in LOFAR data.
-It uses DPPP and WSClean to derive and apply the corrections as smooth 2-D screens.
+It uses DPPP and WSClean to derive and apply the corrections in facets or as smooth 2-D screens.
 It uses [CWL](https://www.commonwl.org) for the pipeline language and [Toil](http://toil.ucsc-cgl.org) to run the pipelines.

 ## Documentation